Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Ablation Studies on Skill-diverse Expert Learning

 \subsection{Discussion on Expert Number}

-Our approach can be straightforwardly extended to more than three experts.
-For the models with more experts, we can adjust the hyper-parameters in the expertise-guided loss functions so that different experts are skilled in different types of class distributions.
-Following this observation, we further test the influence of the expert number on our method.
-As shown in Table~\ref{table_expert_number_supp}, with the increasing number of experts, the ensemble performance of our method is improved, \eg four experts can obtain 1.2$\%$ performance gain compared to three experts.

-In TADE, we consider three experts because the ``forward" and ``backward" experts are necessary since they span a wide spectrum of possible test class distributions, while the ``uniform" expert ensures that we retain high accuracy on the uniform test class distributions.
-Note that three experts are sufficient to provide a good trade-off between performance and efficiency.
+In SADE, we consider three experts, where the ``forward" and ``backward" experts are necessary since they span a wide spectrum of possible test class distributions, while the ``uniform" expert ensures that we retain high accuracy on the uniform test class distributions.
+Nevertheless, our approach can be straightforwardly extended to more than three experts.
+For the models with more experts, we adjust the hyper-parameter $\lambda$ in Eq.
+(3) for the new experts and keep the hyper-parameters of the original three experts unchanged, so that different experts are skilled in different types of class distributions.
+Following this, we further evaluate the influence of the expert number on our method based on ImageNet.
+To be specific, when there are four experts, we set $\lambda=1$ for the new expert; while when there are five experts, we set $\lambda=0.5$ and $\lambda=1$ for the two newly-added experts, respectively.
+As shown in Table~\ref{table_expert_number_supp}, with the increasing number of experts, the ensemble performance of our method is improved on vanilla long-tailed recognition, \eg four experts obtain a 1.2$\%$ performance gain compared to three experts on ImageNet-LT.
+As a result, our method with more experts obtains consistent performance improvement in test-agnostic long-tailed recognition on various test class distributions compared to three experts, as shown in Table~\ref{table_agnostic_expert_number_supp}.
+Even so, only three experts are sufficient to handle varied test class distributions, and provide a good trade-off between performance and efficiency.